Appealing an IRS or Federal Tax Lien: How, What, and Why

 Using IRS Form 12153

 If you want to make arrangements for your personal or business taxes owed, you can specify that on Form 12153 as well.
 That includes an installment agreement and an offer in compromise, but you can also let the IRS know if you cannot pay the balance.
-Finally, you may note that your spouse was solely responsible for the taxes owed, or you can offer other reasons why the lien should be released.
+Finally, you may note that your spouse was solely responsible for the taxes owed, or you can offer other reasons why the lien should be released or withdrawan.
 If you write a letter, you need to include all of that information as well.

+Once the IRS Office of Appeals receives your form or letter, the office will contact you to schedule a meeting.
+The initial conference with appeals takes place over the phone, by correspondence, or face-to-face if you qualify.
 After the hearing has finished, the Office of Appeals will issue a determination letter.
-If the appeal goes in your favor, the IRS may grant your request to release, withdraw, subordinate or discharge a tax lien.
-However, the Office of Appeals may decide the tax lien should remain filed.
+If the appeal goes in your favor, the IRS may grant your request to set up payments or other arrangements, and they may also agree to release, withdraw, subordinate, or discharge a tax lien as requested.
+However, the Office of Appeals may disagree with you and decide the tax lien should remain filed.

 If the IRS Office of Appeals denies your request, you can request a judicial review from the U.S. Tax Court.
 You have to petition the court within 30 days of the date the Office of Appeals issues the determination letter.
-However, usually, it is specified in the letter.
+However, usually, the exact deadline is specified in the letter.
 If you fail to respond in time, you cannot go to court even if you do not agree with the decision from the Office of Appeals.

 How and When to Request a Collection Appeals Program (CAP) Hearing

 Who Can Represent Me in an Appeal for a Federal Tax Lien?
+How to Find Help

 When appealing a tax lien through a CDP Hearing or Equivalent Hearing, the following people can represent you: